I’m often asked how to spray a butterscotch guitar body so thought I’d put together a bit of a tutorial.

 Once you are happy that the body is perfect it’s time to apply the lacquer.

-Inspect your sanded guitar body and make sure that it’s ready for lacquer.
+Inspect your sanded guitar body and make sure that it’s ready for the butterscotch lacquer.
 Give it a final sand if necessary and lightly wipe it down with a tack cloth.
 Now is also a good time to clean out the ferrule holes on the back of the body.

 There are a few different ways to support the guitar body whilst spraying.
 You can hang it from a hook through a neck mounting screw hole or you can fasten a length of wood or metal through the neck screw holes to act as a handle.